 I believe in the American spirit and our ability to not only survive but grow from our experiences.
 During this new period and the current economic slowdown we find ourselves in, HL Group has discovered some new benefits we can provide.

-I’m praying the best for everyone, your community, and business and look forward to our mutual work in getting things going again.
+I’m praying the best for everyone, your community, and your business, and look forward to our mutual work in getting things going again.
 Many of the “new normal” business practices will be both exciting and challenging but should prove valuable as we move forward.